rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

 August 16 2010, 7:00 PM  by Randall Degges

-If you’ve been doing python for more than a month, then I’m sure you’re familiar with [PEP-8][], the *official* python style guide.
-If you look at PEP-8, it doesn’t explicitly define any docstring style guidelines, but instead recommends following [PEP-257][]’s rules.
+If you've been doing python for more than a month, then I'm sure you're familiar with [PEP-8][], the *official* python style guide.
+If you look at PEP-8, it doesn't explicitly define any docstring style guidelines, but instead recommends following [PEP-257][]'s rules.

-In the python community, it is considered a sin if you don’t strictly follow PEP-8.
+In the python community, it is considered a sin if you don't strictly follow PEP-8.
 This is one of the things I really enjoy about python, the community helps encourage best practices, and good coding style.
 Nothing wrong with that.